 Heading out of Thwaite don’t miss the vital left turn at the stile with the obstreperous notices.
 Follow the fingerpost away across the field, crossing the stream through the gap in its line of trees and then climbing quite steeply along the wall up to the Kisdon path.
 If you find yourself walking through flat and flowery meadows (la la la, hello flowers, hello sky) and over more narrow stiles daubed with behavioural admonitions, you’ve missed the Way and should go back.
 Especially if you find yourself at the Usha Gap campsite which means you’ve gone in totally the wrong direction.
 Who would do that?
 Oops…

 At Kisdon you do need to go left through that closed gate, rather than straight past the cottages.
 The path becomes very rocky from this point and it will take longer than you think to get to Keld, where The Way doesn’t actually go into the village.
-To overnight at Keld go straight onwards and slightly upwards at the path junction (below).
-The Way turns right here and heads down a clearly signed, constructed track to its river crossing in the wooded dale.
-The vague unsigned grassy track downwards that you’ll pass just before reaching this junction is not the Pennine Way.
+To stay overnight at Keld go straight onwards and slightly upwards at the path junction (below).
+The Way itself turns right here and heads down a clearly signed, constructed track to its river crossing in the wooded dale.
+That vague unsigned grassy track downwards which you passed just before reaching this junction was not the Pennine Way.
+Oops.

 Our fellow-campers were mostly Coast-to-Coasters of many nationalities, sizes, ages and social configurations, not to mention species – a large, weary-looking hound seemed very underwhelmed by long distance walking as a leisure choice.
 Several people had shocking blisters.
 Two groovy girls in all-new gear, Coast-to-Coasting for some obscure charity, were greeted by an extensive motorised support crew of excitable family and friends, doling out not just clean lingerie and vital hair products but the most extravagant hugs, affirmations and praise, as if the kids had miraculously walked across Antarctica.
 A Wayfaring Oldie kept quietly out of the way, and ordered more beer.